tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	    path('admin/', admin.site.urls),

 	    # New line below!
+	    path('accounts/register/',
+	         MyRegistrationView.as_view(),
-	    path('accounts/register/', MyRegistrationView.as_view(), name='registration_register'),
+	         name='registration_register'),

 	    path('accounts/', include('registration.backends.simple.urls')),
 	] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

-This overrides the existing `registration_register` URL mapping defined in the standard `django-registration-redux` `urls.py` module, and replace the URL we jump to with a mapping to our new class-based view.
+This overrides the existing `registration_register` URL mapping, provided to us in the standard, out-of-the-box `django-registration-redux` `urls.py` module, and replaces the URL we jump to with a mapping to our new class-based view.

 ## Class-Based Views {#section-hints-class-based-views}
 What is a class-based view, though?
 What *exactly* have we made you code up in the example solution above?
 Class-based views are a more sophisticated and elegant mechanism for handling requests.
 Rather than taking a functional approach as we have done so far in this tutorial -- that is creating *functions* in Rango's `views.py` module to serve requests -- the class-based approach means creating classes that inherit and implement a series of methods to handle your app's requests.